 One of the hardest things to convince a patient of is that they need to examine their food choices and lifestyle choices and make immediate and meaningful changes to help try to save their knee or to help with their back pain.

 It is very likely that if you are reading this article, you have high blood pressure that is being controlled by medication, you are constantly challenging yourself to get rid of your “gut,” and you have diabetes.
 You also have moderate to severe knee and/or back pain and are losing your mobility and ability to function.
-Your children my be talking to you about considering assisted living one day in the future.
+Your children may be talking to you about considering assisted living one day in the future.
 Why?
 Because you are having difficulty moving and you may be on the verge of “Locomotion Syndrome.”

 In this article, we are going to bring in researchers from leading medical universities and hospitals to reinforce this message that you must eventuate your situation if you want to avoid knee replacement.